 Editor's note: This article was originally published on December 23, 2020.
 It has since been updated.

 The holidays can be a difficult time of year, particularly for children who feel uncomfortable living with their families.
 Of course, while some of us are thankful to spend the holidays with our family after a tough 2020, others may feel even more suffocated during this season.
 Therefore, it is heartwarming to see a teenager feel comfortable enough to share a heartwarming gift with his parents.
 Yes, parents (or Santa!) are usually the ones giving gifts, but this 13-year-old decided to give back to his parents in 2020.
-His mom Amanda Mancino-Williams, a freelance writer, shared his gift with the world in a now-viral Twitter thread.
+His mom Amanda Mancino-Williams, a freelance writer, shared his gift with the world in a Twitter thread.